 Trampoline House was formed in 2010 by a group of artists, curators, refugee rights advocates, and asylum seekers as an antidote to Denmark’s asylum, refugee, and immigration policies.

-In January 2022, the refugee justice community center Trampoline House re-opened in a smaller version under the name Weekend Trampoline House in Copenhagen.
-The new house is located in the Apostle Church’s parish house in Vesterbro in Copenhagen and is volunteer-run.
+In January 2022, Trampoline House re-opened in a smaller version under the name Weekend Trampoline House.
+The volunteer-run house is located in the Apostle Church’s parish house in Copenhagen’s Vesterbro neighborhood.
 The re-opening as Weekend Trampoline House creates the possibility to continue with their work for a more humane refugee policy, to resume their most popular activities and to create a model for a new, self-sustainable Trampoline House.
 It also produces an anthology documenting the history, methods, programming, and knowledge production of the first Trampoline House, the model for the future Trampoline House, and recommendations for a new global refugee policy based on solidarity and inclusion.

 Trampoline House’s contribution to documenta fifteen, Castle in Kassel, hints at the physical and metaphorical representation of territorial power and the exercise of ownership.
 Physically, the “castle” is a territory marked by a circle of chalk on the floor.
 Inside the circle, there is a public program of performances, debates, and screening of artworks that puts into perspective the Danish asylum system and attitudes towards refugees and migrants.
 The participants of a theater workshop with asylum-seekers, rejected asylum-seekers, and refugee youth write and perform sketches about life in the Danish asylum system.
 A creative writing workshop facilitated by Jean Claude Mangomba examines the criminalization of asylum seekers and a retracing of the rights lost in an unjust and discriminatory system.